Church and 28th Street station: History

 The J Church line opened on August 11, 1917.
-By the early 2010s, trains stopped at Church and 27th Avenue.
+By the early 2010s, trains stopped at Church and 27th Street.
 In March 2014, Muni released details of the proposed implementation of their Transit Effectiveness Project (later rebranded MuniForward), which included a variety of stop changes for the J Church line.
 Under that plan, bulb-outs were to be built to serve as platforms for the 27th Street stop.
 A more limited preliminary project announced in November 2019 was to include some modifications to the stop.

 In October 2024, the SFMTA board approved plans to relocate the stop one block south to 28th Avenue in conjunction with the addition of stop signs there.
 The stop was planned to be moved – along with the stop at Clipper moving to 26th – by the end of 2024.
 The stop was moved effective November 25, 2024.